storrisi/calendar-telegram-bot/README.md

 This inline bot saves your life.

 Just type `@gcal freeslots` to immediately print your own availabilities of the next week, retrieved from your Google Calendar account.

+If you like this job, feel free to contribute and show me your love by buying me a coffee or more: https://github.com/sponsors/storrisi ❤️🙏